 - 1. All incoming students to Geneseo can choose to be pre-majors in biology. - 2.
-Students need to earn at least an average of 2.33 GPA in their first two required biology lecture courses (BIOL 117 and 119) for incoming freshman who do not have a 5 on the AP) in order to declare a biochemistry major. - 3.
-Students coming in with credit for BIOL 117 and 119 will be required to obtain an average of 2.33 GPA in their first two required Biology lecture classes.
-It may be recommended that such students (especially transfer students) might not choose to take a required class their first semester to allow time to get acclmated to Geneseo and the course demands. - 4.
+Students need to earn at least an average of 2.30 GPA in their first two required biology lecture courses (BIOL 117 and 119) for incoming freshman who do not have a 5 on the AP) in order to declare a biology major. - 3.
+Students coming in with credit for BIOL 117 and 119 will be required to obtain an average of 2.30 GPA in their first two required Biology lecture classes.
+It may be recommended that such students (especially transfer students) might not choose to take a required class their first semester to allow time to get acclimated to Geneseo and the course demands. - 4.
 Students who receive a D or E or who withdraw from 117 would be subject to the same rules and they would not be able to take 117 until the following fall on our course offering schedule. - 5.
-Students who receive a D or E or who withdraw from 119 would be subject to the same rules and they would not be able to take 119 until the following spring based on our course offering schedule. - The pre-major policy will be added to the Biology handbook and to syllabi for BIOL 117, BIOL 119, BIOL 203, BIOL 222, and BIOL 300.
-Students actively enrolled in these courses will receive a notification of the pre-major policy a few weeks before the W deadline. - BIOL 222 and 300 would be open only to biology/biochemistry majors.
+Students who receive a D or E or who withdraw from 119 would be subject to the same rules and they would not be able to take 119 until the following spring based on our course offering schedule. - 6.
+The pre-major policy will be stated syllabi for BIOL 117, BIOL 119, BIOL 203, BIOL 222, and BIOL 300.
+Students actively enrolled in these courses will receive a notification of the pre-major policy at the start of classes and a few weeks before the W deadline. - BIOL 222 and 300 will be open only to pre-biology and biology/biochemistry majors.
 BIOL 271 (Heredity) would continue to be open to minors, i.e. not restricted to majors. - 8.
-Appeals would be possible but rarely granted.
+Appeals are possible but rarely granted.
 The use of withdrawals will be strongly encouraged as a means of NOT ending up in 'limbo' (i.e. with grades of C- and C that do not allow students to retake the course-hence they can never become biochemistry majors).
 Along with encouraging withdrawing it will be pointed out that this sets them back a year.